compulim/generator-azure-web-app/README.md

 ##### Host with Azure Web App

-There are two options to host on Azure Web App:
+There are two deployment options for Azure Web App:

 * Deploy via GitHub (Recommended)
   * As you push new commits to GitHub, your Azure Web App will pick them up and deploy immediately